irods/irods/manual.rst

 Any resource node can be a coordinating resource and/or a storage resource.
 However, for clarity and reuse, it is generally best practice to separate the two so that a particular resource node is either a coordinating resource or a storage resource.

 This powerful tree metaphor is best illustrated with an actual example.
-You can now use `ilsresc --tree` to visualize the tree structure of a grid.
+You can now use `ilsresc --tree` to visualize the tree structure of a Zone.

 .. figure:: ./iRODS/images/treeview.png
    :height: 3.6 in